The femoral nerve and its relevance to upper leg pain is the topic under discussion.

 The upper lumbar plexus supplies five major nerves and some smaller ones, all of which overlap giving off little branches which connect with each other, making the precise diagnosis of the pain patterns difficult.

-Fortunately, in chiropractic practice, it is not usually necessary to make a decision whether the entrapment is of the the ilio inguinal or hypogastric, for example.
+Fortunately in chiropractic practice, it is not usually necessary to make a decision whether the entrapment is of the the ilio-inguinal or hypogastric nerve, for example.
 Medicine does it by injecting blocks to determine the level.

 The lumbar adjustment is determined by the spinal segment involved, rather than the particular fibre.
 For example, the L2 root could affect three different nerves, not to mention the posterior primary rami.

-Determining the level to manipulate is not usually simple; it is based on motion palpation, referral pattern, tenderness, reflex and dermatomal changes as well as any scans if they are available.
+Determining the level to manipulate is not usually simple; it is based on motion palpation, referral pattern and tenderness; reflex and dermatomal changes as well as any scans if they are available.

-What is vital is knowing that the lateral femoral cutaneous is a sensory nerve and would not affect the quadriceps muscle; also one would need to work in the groin where it is often secondarily entrapped.
+What is vital is knowing that the lateral femoral cutaneous is a sensory nerve and would not affect the quadriceps muscle; also one would need to work in the groin where it may be secondarily entrapped.

 However, the femoral nerve is also motor and certainly can and does affect the quadriceps reflex and muscle.